 After the fair Mr. Paulson got a hold of my dads’ number and called him.
 He told my dad that he noticed how much I was intrigued by the caterpillars and asked him if he wanted a few of to take home to me.
 My dad agreed and on his way home from work one day he pick up the caterpillars.
 When he walked in, he had a big bouquet of leave that he proudly exclaimed were flowers for mom.
 Me and my sibling who were a little slow to catch on, started telling my dad that he had choses ugly flowers and that he should have chosen something more beautiful for mom.

 As we sat down for dinner, they put the bouquet in the middle for a center piece.
 It didn’t take but a few seconds until a giant ball of frass (caterpillar poop) dropped onto the counter.
 We quickly stared at the bouquet and to my astonishment I saw five giant cecropia caterpillars tucked inside the leaves.
-Since then we have been raising the giant cecropia moths every year.
-All kids go through an insect faze I just never grow out of mine I tell people.
+Since then, we have been raising the giant cecropia moths every year.
+All kids go through an insect phase I just never grow out of mine I tell people.